 Updated MeSH in MEDLINE Citations

 MEDLINE citations with updated MeSH will be in PubMed in early December 2007.
-See the Changing a saved search section in PubMed Help for details on revising My NCBI saved searches.
+See the [link removed] Changing a saved search section in PubMed Help for details on revising My NCBI saved searches.

 The MeSH Section homepage provides links to descriptions of MeSH maintenance.
 In addition to the information found in the Introduction to MeSH, the About Updates link under the "MEDLINE Citation Maintenance" section explains how NLM prepares the changes in a machine-readable form for others to use.
 To access the XML files for the tasks processed for this maintenance, click on the "Download XML Files" link under this same section.
 This information is helpful for those individuals or organizations using MeSH headings in their own application (such as indexing curricula guides) and want to keep those applications up-to-date with the new year of MeSH.